-The Department of Education and Training (the Department) Apprenticeship Support Program
+The Department of Education and Training (the Department) Apprenticeship Officer Support Program

-This program assists Apprentices to navigate the Apprenticeship system through their first year as well as helps them resolve issues as they arise.
-Apprenticeship Support Officers (ASOs) located across Victoria provide Apprentices with an independent advice service to discuss issues that could impact on their Apprenticeship, including not only workplace or training issues but also personal issues.
+This program assists Apprentices to navigate the Apprenticeship system and helps them resolve issues as they arise.
+Apprenticeship Support Officers (ASOs) located across Victoria provide a confidential and independent support and advice service that offers Apprentices and employers support to resolve workplace, training and personal issues that may impact on their Apprenticeship.
 ASOs can also assist Apprentices to contact other services such as Centrelink, the Fair Work Ombudsman and WorkSafe, and to access literacy and numeracy support, drug and alcohol counselling or mental health practitioners.
+Training Providers are encouraged to contact ASOs for assistance with Apprenticeship issues.
 For more information visit the Department's website or contact the program via 1300 311 820 or apprenticeship.support@education.vic.gov.au